A2nkF/A2nkF.github.io/_posts/2020-7-31-unauthd_Logic_bugs_FTW.md

 ![_config.yml]({{ site.baseurl }}/images/unauthd_Logic_bugs_FTW/process_authd.png)

 The set of supported rules as well as some preregistered rights are defined in the [authorization.plist](https://opensource.apple.com/source/Security/Security-59306.11.20/OSX/authd/authorization.plist.auto.html).
-The rules allow for very granular control over what privilege a client needs to have in order to qualify for a rule.
+The rules allow for very granular control over which privilege a client needs to have in order to qualify for a rule.
 They include but are not limited to the client's group, the client's user, whether it's running as GUI or console and the client's entitlements.
 Some rights additionally or alternatively require the user to enter their password into a pop-up dialog.
-If you're a MacOS user I'm sure you've seen similar pop-ups before ;)
+If you're a MacOS user, I'm sure you've seen similar pop-ups before ;)

 ![_config.yml]({{ site.baseurl }}/images/unauthd_Logic_bugs_FTW/authd_popup.png)

 While auditing the `authd` code I found something interesting in [process.c](https://opensource.apple.com/source/Security/Security-59306.11.20/OSX/authd/process.c.auto.html).
-Specifically the part responsible for fetching code signing related information from a client:
+Specifically, the lines of Code responsible for fetching code signing related information from a client:

 ```c
     // ...